Mafe707/Beta-/README.md

 # beta
-this is a web development
+This is a web development(fullstack) repository